The Cult of Ika

 -note on the timeline: swamped IRL right now, seriously, so next release is gonna be a minute.

--more soundfonts.
+-video production in progress with kdenlive (stalled because of rain)-more soundfonts.
 I burned up the last 20 (wait, so not true, just needed to look at them more closely [listen to them])

 -next album a slower tempo acoustic track will divide all hi-BPM songs, so like starting in a few minutes...